 Energy Technologies Europe firmly supports the “Energy efficiency first” principle.
 The association aims to show how the entire value chain has to play a role in ensuring energy efficiency.
 To this aim, energy losses should be prevented both at the consumer level (e.g. by buying a more energy efficient refrigerator) but also at earlier stages where major improvements can be made (i.e. efficiency losses during the generation, transmission and distribution of energy).

-The cleanest source of energy we have is the one which is not or the one which is not wasted.
+The cleanest source of energy we have is the one which is not consumed or the one which is not wasted.
 By 2030, we will need to reduce our energy use by 32.5% as determined by the recast of the Energy Efficiency Directive which was adopted in 2018.
 This is an ambitious but much needed target.
 Thanks to the technologies provided by our members (e.g. energy efficient boilers, cogeneration solutions, digital solutions and heat recovery steam generators) we are confident that these targets can be achieved.

 Energy Technologies Europe actively contributed to the evolution of the Energy Efficiency Directive and will continue to promote the concept of “Energy efficiency first”.